 Vaunda Micheaux Nelson grew up, the youngest of five children, in Elizabeth, Pennsylvania.
 “My parents brought books into my life on the day I was born.
 My mother found my name in a novel she was reading,” she says.

-She credits her love of books to her late parents, who faithfully read to her every night.
-Through her work she hopes to give young people some of what her parents gave her—opportunities to grow through story.
+She credits her love of books to her mother and father, who faithfully read to her every night.
+As a writer, she hopes to give young people some of what her parents gave her—opportunities to grow through story.
 Vaunda’s love of history and family is reflected in many of her award-winning books.

 Her young adult book, No Crystal Stair: A Documentary Novel of the Life and Work of Lewis Michaux, Harlem Bookseller won the 2012 Boston Globe-Horn Book Award for fiction, a 2013 Coretta Scott King Author Honor and prevailed in the 2013 School Library Journal Battle of the Kids’ Books.
 New Mexico-Arizona Book Awards voted it “Best of Show” in 2012.

-The Book Itch: Freedom, Truth & Harlem’s Greatest Bookstore won a 2016 Jane Addams Children’s Book Honor and a 2016 Coretta Scott King Illustrator Honor for R. Gregory Christie’s illustrations.
+The Book Itch: Freedom, Truth & Harlem’s Greatest Bookstore won a 2016 Jane Addams Children’s Book Honor and a 2016 Coretta Scott King Illustrator Honor for R. Gregory Christie’s art.

 Vaunda’s first book, Always Gramma, was selected by the Children’s Book Council as a Notable Children’s Trade Book in the Field of Social Studies.

 Mayfield Crossing won the 27th annual Georgia Children’s Book Award and Almost to Freedom won a Coretta Scott King Honor for Colin Bootman’s illustrations.

 In 2010, Who Will I Be, Lord? was cited as “highly commended” by the Charlotte Zolotow Award committee.